 - RUNDIR Paths to run directories where make install installs GCHP.
 Multiple run directories can be specified by a semicolon separated list.
 A warning is issues if one of these directories does not look like a run directory. - These paths can be relative paths or absolute paths.
 Relative paths are interpreted as relative to your build directory. - CMAKE_BUILD_TYPE The build type.
 Valid values are Release, Debug, and RelWithDebInfo.
 Set this to Debug if you want to build in debug mode. - CMAKE_PREFIX_PATH Extra directories that CMake will search when it's looking for dependencies.
 Directories in CMAKE_PREFIX_PATH have the highest precedence when CMake is searching for dependencies.
 Multiple directories can be specified with a semicolon-separated list. - GEOSChem_Fortran_FLAGS<COMPILER_ID> Compiler options for GEOS-Chem for all build types.
-Valid values for <COMPILER_ID> are GNU and Intel. - GEOSChem_Fortran_FLAGS<BUILD_TYPE><COMPILER_ID> Additional compiler options for GEOSChem for build type <BUILD_TYPE>. - HEMCO_Fortran_FLAGS<COMPILER_ID> Same as GEOSChem_Fortran_FLAGS<COMPILER_ID>, but for HEMCO. - HEMCO_Fortran_FLAGS<BUILD_TYPE><COMPILER_ID> Same as GEOSChem_Fortran_FLAGS<BUILD_TYPE> but for HEMCO. - RRTMG Switch to enable/disable the RRTMG component. - OMP Switch to enable/disable OpenMP multithreading.
+Valid values for <COMPILER_ID> are GNU and Intel. - GEOSChem_Fortran_FLAGS<BUILD_TYPE><COMPILER_ID> Additional compiler options for GEOSChem for build type <BUILD_TYPE>. - HEMCO_Fortran_FLAGS<COMPILER_ID> Same as GEOSChem_Fortran_FLAGS<COMPILER_ID>, but for HEMCO. - HEMCO_Fortran_FLAGS<BUILD_TYPE><COMPILER_ID> Same as GEOSChem_Fortran_FLAGS<BUILD_TYPE>< - RRTMG Switch to enable the RRTMG component.
+Set value to y to turn on. - FASTJX Switch to enable the legacy FAST-JX v7.0 photolysis mechanism.
+Set value y to turn on FAST-JX and turn off Cloud-J. - OMP Switch to enable/disable OpenMP multithreading.
 As is standard in CMake (see if documentation) valid values are ON, YES, Y, TRUE, or 1 (case-insensitive) and valid false values are their opposites. - INSTALLCOPY Similar to RUNDIR, except the directories do not need to be run directories.